7 top retirement tips: Retirement advice for every age

 Under age 50

-You can't plan for your retirement unless you know where you're going.
-So start thinking about your retirement lifestyle and what you want to do after you're done working.
-Unless you won't be done working: Maybe you want to start a business?
+It’s challenging to plan for retirement unless you know your ideal retirement lifestyle.
+So, think about how you want to enjoy your days.
+Maybe you want to continue working.
 Or do you want to travel, volunteer or become a professional grandparent?
-Maybe you'll build a cabin on a lake?
+Perhaps you’ll build a cabin on a lake?

-You can never start envisioning your retirement too soon or obtain advice for retirement too early.
-Even if you think your goals might shift in the years ahead, dreaming about them today gets the conversation started and helps you plan.
+You can’t start thinking about your retirement too soon or obtain advice for retirement too early.
+Even if you think your goals might shift in the years ahead, thinking about them today gets the conversation started and helps you plan.

 For illustrative purposes only.
 This example is not meant to represent any specific investment and does not consider fees or other expenses.